dmx-systems/dmx-documentation/docs/user.rst

 * In the upper right corner there is a "Login" button.
 Log in with the user name "admin" and no password.
 * In the upper left corner there is a workspace selector.
 The only existing workspace is called "DMX".
 This is your general context everything you are about to do is going to be in (for the moment).
 Later you will be able to select one of all your workspaces here.
 * Next to it there is another drop-down menu.
-This is the topic map selector.
-Right now, there is only one topic map, it's called "untitled".
+This is the topicmap selector.
+Right now, there is only one topicmap, it's called "untitled".

 .. figure:: _static/upper-toolbar.png
-    :alt: Tool bar with workspace and topic map selection
+    :alt: Tool bar with workspace and topicmap selection

 * Both have a context information button.
 Click them to see more information.
-For the moment the most interesting information is the access control. **The first default workspace and the default topic map are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
+For the moment the most interesting information is the access control. **The first default workspace and the default topicmap are in SharingMode "public" that is: They are not private, but world-readable.** This is important to keep in mind if you are trying DMX on our public demo site or if you installed it on a server that is connected to the internet.
 You can find out more about access control in the section about :ref:`Collaboration and Sharing<user-collaboration-and-sharing>`.
 * In the upper right corner there is a button with an arrow.
 It is grayed out right now.

 .. _user-adding-your-first-topic: